27 budget kitchen ideas - the best low cost ways to spruce up your cooking space

 (Image credit: Harvey Jones)

-'Adding new items into a kitchen without physically altering the space can be challenging,' says Melissa Klink, Creative Director at Harvey Jones.
+'Adding new items into a kitchen without physically altering the space can be challenging,' says Melissa Klink, creative director at Harvey Jones.

 'However, keeping a vigilant eye out for quirky items is a great way to uplift on a budget.
-Local flea markets can be the perfect place to find new additions for your kitchen.
-For instance, finding small charming objects such as a beautiful cluster of vintage copper or brass pots, or adding a quirky table lamp to warm up the space, or a new piece of artwork to hang on the walls are all great ways to add a pop of colour and beauty to alter the mood and character of a kitchen space.”
+Local flea markets can be the perfect place to find new additions to your kitchen.
+For instance, finding small charming objects such as a beautiful cluster of vintage copper or brass pots, adding a quirky table lamp to warm up the space, or a new piece of artwork to hang on the walls are all great ways to add a pop of colour and beauty to alter the mood and character of a kitchen space.'

 2. Give your space a good clean